nicolasnkGH/media-download/README.md

 - **Flaresolverr**:
   - A CAPTCHA solving service for use with various torrent providers or media indexers.

+- **Lidarr**:
+  - Lidarr is a **music collection manager** for downloading and organizing audio files.
+It integrates with BitTorrent and Usenet download clients to automatically search for, download, and rename music from artists you track.
+It works similarly to Radarr and Sonarr, but specifically for albums and discographies.

 - **Bazar**:
   - Bazarr is a **subtitle management** tool that automatically downloads subtitles for TV shows and movies.
 It integrates with **Sonarr** and **Radarr** to automatically search for and download subtitles from various providers.

 #### Subtitle Providers Supported:
 Bazarr integrates with multiple subtitle providers to enhance the subtitle download experience:
 - **Addic7ed**: A popular provider offering subtitles for a wide range of TV shows.